 Formosa Plastics Corporation, a supplier of plastic resins and petrochemicals, has been a user of the Matagorda Ship Channel since 1982.
-Formosa's Point Comfort facility experienced its first expansion, costing \$1.5 billion, in 1994, and a second, \$900 million expansion took place in 1998.
+Formosa's Point Comfort facility experienced its first expansion, costing \$1.5 billion, in 1994, and a second, costing \$900 million, in 1998.
 In 2015, the company's sales totaled about \$5.7 billion.

-Since 2015, Formosa has been undergoing a third expansion, scheduled to be completed in late 2018.
-The expansion, pictured in Figure 3-2, will add 800 acres to the plant, bringing the facility's footprint in Point Comfort from 1,500 acres to 2,300 acres.
+Since 2015, Formosa has been undergoing a third expansion, scheduled to be completed in 2019.
+This expansion, pictured in Figure 3-2, will add 800 acres to the plant, bringing the facility's footprint in Point Comfort from 1,500 acres to 2,300 acres.
 The company, which employees approximately 2,000 full-time employees and 922 contract staff, is projected to add 340 permanent jobs to the region.
 The growth being experienced by this channel user supports the growth forecasted in the chemicals commodity category, which will be discussed in Section 3.2.3.